-In 2016, the Department of Veteran Affairs (VA) estimated that on any given night there were over 40,000 homeless veterans sleeping on American streets.
+In 2016, the Department of Veteran Affairs (VA) estimated that on any given night there were over 47,000 homeless veterans sleeping on American streets.
 There are more than 700 homeless veterans in greater Atlanta on any given night.
 About one-third of the adult homeless population in the US are veterans.

 in 2006, there were 150 homeless female veterans of the Iraq and Afghanistan wars; in 2011, there were 1,700.
 That same year, 18% of homeless veterans assisted by the VA were women.
-Comparison studies conducted by HUD show that female veterans are two to three times more likely to be homeless than any other group in the US adult population.
+Female veterans are two to three times more likely to be homeless than any other group in the US adult population.
+Women veterans and those with disabilities including post traumatic stress disorder and traumatic brain injury are more likely to become homeless, and a higher percentage of veterans returning from the current conflicts in Afghanistan and Iraq have these characteristics.
 Veterans between the ages of 18 and 30 are twice as likely as adults in the general population to be homeless, and the risk

-suffer from mental illness; PTSD (Post Traumatic Stress Disorder) and Traumatic Braining Injury (TBI).
+(Post Traumatic Stress) and Traumatic Braining Injury (TBI).
 Two-thirds suffer from substance abuse problems; and many from dual diagnosis (both mental illness and a substance abuse problem).
-As a result, many veterans are engaged through the Veterans Treatment Court due to behavioral issues which often result in them facing legal challenges.
+As a result of behavioral issues which may result in facing legal charges, many veterans are engaged in the Veterans Treatment Court where the focus is on treatment and rehabilitation rather than jail time.

 Homeless veterans spend an average of nearly six years homeless, compared

 to four years reported among non-veterans.
-Three times as many veterans currently struggle with excessive rent burdens face an increased risk of becoming homeless...
+Three times as many veterans currently struggling to pay rent or mortgages, maintain utilities, buy food and personal items, face an increased risk of becoming homeless...

 The Atlanta Veterans Association provides assistance and resources to homeless veterans to aid, support and help prevent homelessness through